bertrandong/tp/docs/UserGuide.md

 ### Creating of orders: `order`

-You can create and assign an order to a specified customer in the address book.
+You can create and assign an order to a specified customer in Strack.io.

 Format: `order p/PHONE_NUMBER [by/DEADLINE]`